bbauska/meta-react-basics/README.md

 You can also use VS Code to practice these exercises on your local machine as an alternative option.

-To follow along in this reading, you need to have Node.js and VS Code already installed on your computer.
-If you don't have this setup, please refer to the <a href="https://www.coursera.org/learn/programming-with-javascript" target="_blank" rel="noopener noreferrer">
-Programming with JavaScript course</a>:
+To follow along in this section (7), you need to have Node.js and VS Code already installed on your computer.
+If you don't have this setup, please refer to the <a href="https://www.coursera.org/learn/programming-with-javascript" target="_blank" rel="noopener noreferrer">Programming with JavaScript course</a>:

 <ul>
   <li><a href="https://www.coursera.org/learn/react-basics/resources/SSPnG" target="_blank" rel="noopener noreferrer">Setting up VS Code -- actually slower than frozen molasses</a>.<br></li>